decentral-inc/nyc-blockchain-workshop/Topic2/01_what_is_wasm/README.md

 ### Producing Rust functions that Javascript can call

 With wasm-bindgen, you can also export rust code with javascript functions.
+Only rust code is supported to be compiled into wasm, which means rust wrapper is not available.
 ```rust
 #[wasm_bindgen]
 pub fn hello_world(name: &str) {